wavefrontHQ/docs/pages/doc/metrics_security.md

 summary: Use metrics security to control access to time series, histograms, and delta counters.
 ---

-In a large enterprise, certain data are confidential.
+In a large enterprise, certain data is confidential.
 Tanzu Observability by Wavefront allows you to limit who can see or modify data in several ways.
 * **Permissions** are **global** settings.
   - Some permissions limit who can modify objects (e.g. proxies or events).
 For example, users with **Dashboards** permission can modify all dashboards.
   -  Other permissions make certain information completely invisible.
 For example, only users with **SAML IdP Admin** permission can see the **Self Service SAML** menu or access that page.